zimicjs/zimic/README.md

 ### `HttpHeaders`

-A superset of the built-in [`Headers`](https://developer.mozilla.org/docs/Web/API/Headers) class, with a strictly-typed schema. `HttpHeaders` is fully compatible with `Headers` and is used by Zimic abstractions to provide type safety when applying mocks.
+A superset of the built-in [`Headers`](https://developer.mozilla.org/docs/Web/API/Headers) class, with a strictly-typed schema. `HttpHeaders` is fully compatible with `Headers` and is used by Zimic to provide type safety when applying mocks.

 ```ts
 import { HttpHeaders } from 'zimic';